RakaDoank/react-native-android-finish/README.md

 You can see the [AndroidFinish.kt](https://github.com/RakaDoank/react-native-android-finish/blob/main/android/src/main/java/com/audira/lib/reactnative/androidfinish/AndroidFinish.kt)

 ### About BackHandler API
-This is not the same as [BackHandler.exitApp()](https://reactnative.dev/docs/backhandler) which simply minimizes the application.
+This library is not the same as [BackHandler.exitApp()](https://reactnative.dev/docs/backhandler) which simply minimizes the application.

 ## For iOS
 There is no behaviour on iOS to finish the app like this module in Android.
 It's their own guideline and should've be done by the user manually by remove the app in their recent apps.